TL;DR

 Non-technical founders building a product

 You have the business idea and the domain expertise.
-You're using AI coding agents to build it.
-But you need someone (or something) to make the technical decisions — which approach to take, how the new feature fits the existing code, what the spec should actually say.
+You're building with ai coding non technical founders in mind — domain knowledge carries more weight than ever in 2026.
+Research on Y Combinator founders shows that 42% had only an idea when they applied — domain knowledge matters more than technical skill.
+But you still need someone (or something) to make the technical decisions — which approach to take, how the new feature fits the existing code, what the spec should actually say.
 Tekk is that something.

 Solo developers who aren't senior engineers